Alex Samson

 2. 1% of startups in deal flow get funded, which requires reviewing 1000 applications to make 10 investments per year.

 We all know that 90% of startups fail.
-Last week, 60x angel investor and LP Rem Darbinyan at STAN's webinar added an extra 6.9% which becomes self-sustaining business not giving the returns VCs need to cover failures.
+Last week, 60x angel investor and LP at 's webinar added an extra 6.9% which becomes self-sustaining business not giving the returns VCs need to cover failures.
 So basically, 3.1% of the 1% of invested startups outperform.

 This means a VC has to review 3225 startup applications per year to get a chance.